SamanthaLLee/samanthallee.github.io/src/content/gallery/infoseeking-emotiv/index.md

 ---
-title: "Bit by Bit"
+title: ""
-tags: ["comp sci", "hackathon", "women in stem"]
+tags: [""]
-description: "Bit by Bit conference."
+description: ""
-date: "2019-07"
+date: "2019-08"
-caption: "my caption"
+caption: "Playing with the EMOTIV EPOC+ at InfoSeeking"
 index: 1
 ---